tbrlpld/100-days-of-code/log.md

 ## Day 84: January 10, 2020, Friday

 ### Today's Progress
-Mainly shaping and refactoring of my ledger app.
+Mainly shaping and refactoring of my ledger app 🤓📖💸

 Started implementing a feature so separate transaction by account.
 Used #TDD through out. #100DaysOfWeb @TalkPython @PyBites.